divio/divio-cloud-docs/how-to/debug-dependency-conflict.rst

 matched **all** the listed constraints - naturally, because it's impossible to have a version of Django that **equals** 1.8.18, **is less than** 1.11, and **is also greater than or equal to** 1.11.

-So, between them, the packages being installed in the project have some mutually incompatible requirements.
+So, between them, the packages being installed in the application have some mutually incompatible requirements.
 This can often be caused by *unpinned dependencies*, when a package is listed as a requirement without specifying a version.